-- A) Type of name.
+- A. Type of name.
 All STREET names and addresses for LOTS and/or BUILDINGS shall be shown on a preliminary and FINAL PLAT layout and shall be approved by the PLANNING BOARD.
-In general, STREETS shall have names and LOT numbers. - B) Names to be substantially different.
-Proposed STREET names shall be substantially different so as not to be confused in sound or spelling with present names, except those STREETS that join or are in alignment with STREETS or an abutting property shall bear the same name.
+In general, STREETS shall have names and LOT numbers. - B. Names to be substantially different.
+Proposed STREET names shall be substantially different so as not to be confused in sound or spelling with present names, except those STREETS that join or are in alignment with STREETS or an abutting property shall bear the same name. - C. Where a subdivision will create a private roadway, the RIGHT OF WAY name shall end in Drive.

 155-35.
-STORM WATER Management, EROSION Control, and Flood Hazards.
-[Amended per Planning Board 08-26-08]
+Stormwater Management, Erosion Control, and Flood Hazards.
+[Amended per Planning Board 08-26-2008, 03-23-2010 and 01-24-2012]

+A. Purpose

-- A) Purpose - 1) The following are the purposes of these regulations: - a) To treat STORM WATER to maintain and protect the quality of receiving waters; - b) To reduce the DISCHARGE of pollutants;
+- (1) The following are the purposes of these regulations: - (a) To treat STORM WATER to maintain and protect the quality of receiving waters; - (b) To reduce the DISCHARGE of pollutants; - (c) To promote the implementation of Low Impact Development practices; - (d) To minimize the amount of SITE disturbance and retain existing vegetation to the extent possible; - (e) To maintain the natural hydrology of a SITE to the extent possible; - (f) To promote the use of nontraditional and nonstructural STORM WATER management measures;

-- c) To promote the implementation of Low Impact Development practices; - d) To minimize the amount of SITE disturbance and retain existing vegetation to the extent possible; - e) To maintain the natural hydrology of a SITE to the extent possible; - f) To promote the use of nontraditional and nonstructural STORM WATER management measures; - g) To promote STORM WATER management systems that require lower maintenance; - h) To encourage designs that allow for the containment in the event of a spill; - i) To promote a balance between pre-development and post-development flow and volume; - j) To properly pre-treat all STORM WATER RUNOFF; - k) To promote designs that maintain groundwater recharge volumes; - 1) To address salt and sand loading
+- (g) To promote STORM WATER management systems that require lower maintenance; - (h) To encourage designs that allow for the containment in the event of a spill; - (i) To promote a balance between pre-development and post-development flow and volume; - (j) To properly pre-treat all STORM WATER RUNOFF; - (k) To promote designs that maintain groundwater recharge volumes; - (1) To address salt and sand loading

-B) STORM WATER Management
+B. STORM WATER Management